Tochi-Onwuasoanya/1Stop/Readme.md

-Project we made for DandyHacks
+Project we made for DandyHacks.
+Placed 2nd in the productivity track.

 Tech Stack:
 MongoDB,